-- Collect response and calculate cumulative: Each respondent has an option to select one statement in a Bogardus social distance scale where each option specifies the attitude of a member of one group towards a member or members of another group.
+- Collect response and calculate cumulatively: Each respondent has an option to select one statement in a Bogardus social distance scale where each option specifies the attitude of a member of one group towards a member or members of another group.
 The average of the cumulative responses is the level of social distance between the two groups.
 Since this scale is unidimensional, collecting social distance between multiple groups requires multiple questions to be administered.

 Uses of a Bogardus Social Distance Scale

 The Bogardus social distance scale survey is one of the oldest forms of methods of measuring attitude and prejudice.
 It can also be used to measure specific variables such as:

 It is used very differently across the years.
 Some use cases of these are: